James-Brummett/Pong/README.md

 Pong-2: Add the paddles and ball in a static-state, as well as player score text.
 Pong-3: Add movement to paddles.
 Pong-4: Fix bug that allows paddles to move off the top and bottom of the screen.
 Add movement to the ball.
 Add start and play states.
+Pong-5: Remove rendering and movement of paddles and ball; moved to new Class objects via Class library.
+New implementations used in main.lua.